Table of Contents

 There's never a surefire way to predict if a medication will get the FDA's green light.
 Eli Lilly has to go through all the hoops of clinical trials, collecting data on how effective and safe orforglipron is, and even looking into those tricky edge cases.
 Until they've got all that sorted, there's always the chance that new data could shake things up and suggest orforglipron isn't as great as we hoped.

 But hey, it's not all doom and gloom!
 We can still hold onto a bit of hope.
-Orforglipron has been showing some pretty promising results in trials, even holding its own against big players like Ozempic and Mounjaro.
+Orforglipron has been showing some pretty promising results in trials, even holding its own against big players like semaglutide and tirzepatide.

 Final Notes